pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 Installing required applications for the deployment
 ---------------------------------------------------

-The entire deployment requires the following applications to be used a somee point during the process, so it's useful to prepare your local system with all of the files before you start your deployment:
+The entire deployment requires the following applications to be used at some point during the process, so it's useful to prepare your local system with all of the files before you start your deployment:
 - Helm
 - kubectl
 - Docker